Ayush-Kumar-45/Orchids_Ayush_Kumar/README.md

 ### About the Experiment

-Le Chatelier’s Reactor Virtual Lab offers an interactive platform to explore chemical equilibrium and visualize reaction shifts.
+Le Chatelier’s Reactor Virtual Lab offers an interactive platform to explore chemical equilibrium and visualize reaction shifts.Designed to bridge theory and practice,

 <b>Name of Developer | <b> Dr. Ravish Singh
 :--|:--|